vrcAlbert/documentation-api/source/php/models/media/model_folder.rst

 	:returns: ``True`` or ``false`` depending on whether the deletion was successful.

-	Delete folder recursively, media, sub-folders and itself.
+	Delete the folder and all its content (recursively).

 .. php:method:: delete_public_cache()

 	:returns: ``True`` or ``false`` depending on whether the deletion was successful.

-	Delete all the public / cache entries (image thumbnails) for this folder
+	Delete all the public and cached entries (image thumbnails) of this folder

 .. php:method:: path($file = '')

-	:param string $file: A file name, right join to folder path in returns.
+	:param string $file: A file name to append to the path.
 	:returns: Absolute folder path.

 .. php:method:: count_media()

-	:returns: Number of media contained in folder and its sub-folders.
+	:returns: Number of media contained in the folder and all its sub-folders.

 .. php:method:: count_media_usage()

-	:returns: Number of media contained in folder and his sub-folders that are in use.
+	:returns: Number of media in use (by the applications) contained in this folder and all its sub-folders.